cardano-foundation/CIPs/CIP-????/README.md

 ### Acceptance Criteria

-- The proposal is implemented in the ledger
+- [ ] The proposal is implemented in the Ledger.
-- The ledger changes are released on mainnnet
+- [ ] The ledger changes are released on Mainnnet.

 ### Implementation Plan

-- The Plutus team will implement the changes to the ledger
+- [ ] The Plutus team will implement the changes to the Ledger.

 ## Copyright